grahamgilbert/blog/source/_posts/2014-07-26-personal-automation-part-1.markdown

 - Boxen
 ---

 [Earlier this year](http://grahamgilbert.com/blog/2014/04/04/updating-boxen/), I professed my love of Boxen - the personal automation solution based on Puppet released by Github.
 Indeed, it served me well for quite some time, but I began to find myself spending more time fixing Boxen than actually getting things done.
-As Boxen was deigned for internal use at Github, it set some things up how they liked them - which wasn't necesarily how I liked them.
+As Boxen was designed for internal use at Github, it set some things up how they liked them - which wasn't necesarily how I liked them.
 Sysadmins have similar needs to developers, but not exactly the same.

 Then I updated Boxen.
 All of my modules were out of date, so I spent a good couple of hours updating all of them so they worked again.
 Ugh.